AM Basics & Station Setup

 requirements will depend on the final RF amplifier carrier level

 voltage requirements.
-Generally, between 2.75 and 3 times the carrier level
+Generally, at least 2.5 times the carrier level

 DC voltage is required.
 Example: A transmitter operating at 45VDC,